Different types of data sets

 Data sets of this type use the following files:

-• CSV data files where each line contains:
+• CSV or Parquet data files where each line contains:

 • The unique id of the asset